mag-nix/ros-systemd/README.md

 - This installs ros and the ros packages declared in `systemPackages`
 - Sets up systemd services for the `roscore`, `talker` and `listener`

+## Learning Goals

+- Have a look at how NixOS declares services https://github.com/mag-nix/ros-systemd/blob/main/configuration.nix

+- Observe the difference between the Nix Package itself and the ROS Package provided by the Nix Package

 ## Usage

-- Log into NixOS GCE VM
+- Log into a NixOS GCE VM

 ``` bash
 git clone https://github.com/mag-nix/ros-systemd.git